basecom/FixturesPlugin/docs/installation.md

 ## Use a specific or non-stable version

 ### Specific version
 If you want to install a specific version, you'll need to provide the version number.
-See the [CHANGELOG](#todo) for all versions.
+Refer to the [CHANGELOG](https://github.com/basecom/FixturesPlugin/blob/main/CHANGELOG.md) for a list of all versions.

-In composer you can just specify the version in the `composer.json` file or via the install command:
+With Composer, you can specify the version either in the `composer.json` file or directly via the install command:

 ```shell:no-line-numbers
 # This will install version 2: